fabric8io/fabric8/docs/faqGeneral.md

 managed applications.
 It means that you don't have to start any dedicated Fabric8 deamon.
 Tools like [Fabric8 Maven plugin](mavenPlugin.html) or [Hawt.io](http://hawt.io) can connect directly to the Kubernetes and deploy/manage it.

-If you are using [Jube as the Kubernetes implementation](jube/getStarted.html) and to emulate Docker then you will need to run a Jube server.

 #### If there is no Fabric8 server, how can I use Fabric8 shell?